sloalchemist/potions/packages/server/test/creatingServerTests.md

 *Example: Creating a test for an item*

-If you want to test an item's functionality, you would create your test in `packages/server/test/items` and name it `miniDescription.test.ts`
+If you want to test an item's functionality, you would create your test in `packages/server/test/items` and name it `<description>.test.ts`, filling in `<description>` with a short description of what the file is testing.

 ### Core Imports
 * `commonSetup`